doa379/bhyve-net-passthru/README.md

 I will be using Alpine Linux as the client.
 The distribution is small and simple using busybox and will run in under 196MB of RAM, with one vcore. https://alpinelinux.org/downloads/
 NB.
 With a 64-bit host one will need to use a 64-bit client too.
-A 32-bit (x86) client fails to run on a x86-64 host.
+A 32-bit (x86) client fails to run on a x86-64 Bhyve host for some reason.

 ## B. Configure Host